Blocks and families for cyclotomic Hecke algebras: The exceptional irreducible complex reflection groups

-The algebra $A$ is the twisted symmetric algebra of the cyclic group $C_3$ over the symmetric subalgebra $\bar{A}$ and the block-idempotents of $A$ and $\bar{A}$ coincide for all further specializations of the parameters.
-If we denote by $\phi$ the characters of $\bar{A}$ and by $\psi$ the characters of $A$, we have
+The algebra $H$ is the twisted symmetric algebra of the cyclic group $C_3$ over the symmetric subalgebra $\bar{H}$ and this holds for all further specializations of the parameters.
+If we denote by $\phi$ the characters of $H$ and by $\psi$ the characters of $\bar{H}$, we have